Ashland tragedy: Synopsis

 George Ellis, a bricklayer, soon confessed to the crime, and implicated fellow workers William Neal and Ellis Craft.
+He said Craft had raped Fannie.
+He admitted to holding Emma down while Neal raped her.
 The three were taken to a Catlettsburg jail, removed to avoid a lynch mob, and returned for trial on January 16, 1882.
 Neal and Craft were convicted in a ten-day trial and sentenced to death; they appealed the verdict.